 Guidelines for successful computer forensics

-The U.K.’s Association of Chief Police Officers’ Good Practice Guide for Digital Evidence – or ACPO Guide – is a widely used and respected set of guidelines for investigators.
+The UK Association of Chief Police Officers’ Good Practice Guide for Digital Evidence – or ACPO Guide – is a widely used and respected set of guidelines for investigators.
 ACPO has now become the National Police Chief’s Council.
-The guide has not been updated for several years but its content remains relevant; the technologies change but the principals remain constant.
+The guide has not been updated for several years, but its content remains relevant.
+The technologies change, but the principles remain consistent.

 The four main principles from the APCO Guide